 Although heliskiing is not permitted in France, due to Tignes’ proximity to Italy, it is possible to arrange a day’s heliskiing over the border

 Eating out in Tignes used to be a rather sad affair and the best advice was to head to Val d’Isere but recent years have seen a major turnaround in the restaurants both on and off the mountain.
-Foodies visiting Tignes will not be disappointed – the choice ranges from the new high-end Ursus, with its shiny new Michelin star to rustic, locally produced product in try Savoyard style
+Foodies visiting Tignes will not be disappointed – the choice ranges from the new high-end Ursus, with its shiny new Michelin star to rustic, locally produced products in try Savoyard style

-Or for something truly local head for Lo Soli which means “barn” in the local Tignard dialect It is on L’Aiguille Percée next to the Chaudannes chairlift, and has a blazing log fire on snowy days and impressive views from the terrace when it’s warmer.
+Or for something truly local head for Lo Soli which means “barn” in the local Tignard dialect It is on L’Aiguille Percée next to the Chaudannes chairlift and has a blazing log fire on snowy days and impressive views from the terrace when it’s warmer.
 It serves typical Savoyard fare including local cheesy dishes as well as hearty steaks and burgers.

-But if you’re looking for the ‘full works’ at lunch time head for the waiter-service restaurant in Le Panoramic at 3,032m at the top of the Grande Motte funicular.
-Comfortably full of sheepskin rugs – over the chairs and even used as curtains, this is altitude fine dining – try the hot creamy cheese in a box cooked on the wood fire, with boiled potatoes and lettuce, or an XXL burger with grilled foie gras, pickled onions, bacon, tomato and lettuce, served with homemade chips.
+But if you’re looking for the ‘full works’ at lunchtime head for the waiter-service restaurant in Le Panoramic at 3,032m at the top of the Grande Motte funicular.
+Comfortably full of sheepskin rugs – over the chairs and even used as curtains, this is altitude fine dining – try the hot creamy cheese in a box cooked on the wood fire, with boiled potatoes and lettuce, or an XXL burger with grilled foie gras, pickled onions, bacon, tomato, and lettuce, served with homemade chips.

-In resort you have everything on offer from Tex/Mex, to pizza, burgers and fine dining, Try aretro diner in Val Claret with an American/Tex-Mex menu, Daffy’s Cafe serves everything from nachos, burritos and fajitas to tapas, chicken wings, ribs, steaks and burgers, plus classic desserts and milkshakes.
+In resort you have everything on offer from Tex/Mex, to pizza, burgers and fine dining, Try a retro diner in Val Claret with an American/Tex-Mex menu, Daffy’s Cafe serves everything from nachos, burritos, and fajitas to tapas, chicken wings, ribs, steaks, and burgers, plus classic desserts and milkshakes.

 Or head to L’Armailly next to the Sache cable car in Tignes Les Brévières, there’s pickled raw beef with Parmesan as a starter, char fish fillet with white wine sauce as a main, and tarte tatin with cinnamon ice cream to finish.
 For a special occasion head for Ursus where there are just 12 tables set in a magical ‘forest setting’ in Hotel Les Suites.

-For a more regional experience head for La Ferme des 3 Capucines , a lovely restaurant in an old Savoyard farm building that serves great food using local ingredients and traditional recipes with a modern twist.
+For a more regional experience head for La Ferme des 3 Capucines, a lovely restaurant in an old Savoyard farm building that serves great food using local ingredients and traditional recipes with a modern twist.
 A lot of their produce comes from their own farm on-site.

 The main bars and après-ski venues are in Val Claret and Le Lac areas of the resort.
-The Loop Bar in Le Lac has DJs & live music at the end of the ski day and in Val Claret Le Grizzly and the more sophisticated Le Whitney Bar are great places to relax after a day on the slopes.
+The Loop Bar in Le Lac has DJs & live music at the end of the ski day and the Val Claret Le Grizzly and the more sophisticated Le Whitney Bar are great places to relax after a day on the slopes.
 If you still have the energy after a day on the mountain, you’ll be pleased to know that there are 3 nightclubs in Tignes that will happily keep you occupied ’til the early hours of the morning.

 Tignes is very much a skiers’ resort and so if you’re looking for new ski clothes or to update your ski kit, you’ll find a plethora of shops offering the very best ski brands.
-The biggest of the ski shops are in Le Lac and Val Claret areas of the resort.
-However, if you’re in the market for new clothes, you may be disappointed !
+The biggest ski shops are in Le Lac and Val Claret areas of the resort.
+However, if you’re in the market for new clothes, you may be disappointed!
 If that is the case, we would recommend a trip over to Val d’Isere – for non-skiers there is a regular bus service.